plusnewmedia/cordova-plugin-ionic-keyboard/README.md

 # cordova-plugin-ionic-keyboard

+**NOTE:** This plugin is forked to apply the PR changes mentioned here: https://github.com/ionic-team/cordova-plugin-ionic-keyboard/pull/145

+The keyboard plugin was overlapping the navigation bar for android devices.
+As the PR is not yet merged after so many years, the only option we had was to fork it and make the changes ourselves.

+---

 This plugin has been designed to work seamlessly with `cordova-plugin-ionic-webview`, so make sure you have it installed first:

  - https://github.com/ionic-team/cordova-plugin-ionic-webview